Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 Given that the variables were being used in a block of code, each were declared as ‘var’ variables rather than ‘let’ and/or ‘const’.
 Decalring the variables this way allowed the animation and toggle features execute successfully.

+**4. Favicon.ico error message**

+**Context:**

+When using the Chrome Dev tools, a favicon error appeared in the console.

+**Reason:**

+The reason for this error was that there was no browser tab icon established in the directory for the BMS site to use.

+**Fix:**

+Using the Favicon website, a directory was created and named favicon.
+The required files were moved to this folder.
+This way, upon accessing the site, the BMS site would pick up the favicon.ico file and use it on the site.
+This icon now appears in the website browser tab.

 #### **6.5.2 Unfixed bugs**

 **1. Multiple JS Code functions will not run on one page**